seed-hypermedia/mintter/README.md

 ### Frontend code conventions

-- files and folders are all `snake-case`
+- files and folders are all `kebab-case`
 - variables are `camelCase`
 - components and editor plugins are `PascalCase`
 - avoid creating abstractions